benhunter/MageZero/README.md

 | vs MonoW | 52% | ~70% | -18 |
 | **Average (excl. mirror)** | **47.9%** | **~61%** | **-13** |

-*MageZero pilots UWTempo (an aggressive tempo deck) against minimax opponents playing much weaker starter decks, UWTempo is difficult to learn but overall is much more powerful as you can see.*
+*MageZero pilots UWTempo (an aggressive tempo deck) against minimax opponents playing much weaker starter decks, UWTempo is difficult to learn but overall is much more powerful as you can see.
+(1 training generation = 1000 games)*

 <p align="center">
   <img src="results/uwtempo_trajectory.png" width="80%" />